MuhammedBurakGormus/SoftRobotBodyDeformation-3DFEM/README.md

 ----

 The dynamic motion (to be developed) is given below.

 ![BodyMove](https://user-images.githubusercontent.com/77242876/144505747-0e9005dd-a91b-42d9-936d-9d36cb25f557.gif)

 ----

-In the video, the bosy is subjected to sinousidal forces having an amplitude of 1N from each leg, and the body motion is recorded.
+In the gif, the body is subjected to sinousidal forces having an amplitude of 1N from each leg, and the body motion is recorded.